bartoszgebarowski/Chrome-rock-band/README.md

 ### Existing Features

 * Responsive design
-* Design that respects source material.
+* Design that respects the source material.
 It acknowledges Cyberpunk lore, naming conventions used by Cyberpunk 2077 designers.
 It takes certain liberties only when necessary
-* Design that communicates boring information in an attractive way using slang, anecdotes and familiar associations to the target audience
+* Design that attractively communicates boring information using slang, anecdotes and familiar associations to the target audience
-* Contact form with feedback message
+* Contact form with a feedback message

 ### Features Left to Implement

 * Make the logo the active element that the user can click to hide or open the navigation bar
 * Add a hamburger menu as an indication of what the user can expect from interacting with the logo
-* Read More and Read Less buttons for news page
+* 'Read more' and 'Read less' buttons for the News page
 * Improved interactivity of photos of team members that, when clicked on, enlarge a photo of a specific band member and display scrollable content
-* Buttons and their hover effects (glitch effect) that are aesthetically similar with the official Cyberpunk 2077 website
+* Buttons and their hover effects (glitch effect) that are aesthetically similar to the official Cyberpunk 2077 website
 * The contact form that actually sends the data to the server
 * Functional admin/newsman/user account system with corresponding rights to edit/add content
 * Expanded bottom navigation bar that allows the user to navigate through content in the same category
 * Dynamic webpage title generator
-* Cookie policy and RODO statement to comply with legal conditions
+* Cookie policy and GDPR statement to comply with legal conditions

 [Back to Table of contents](#table-of-contents)

 ## Design

-### Color Scheme
+### Colour Scheme

-The choice of the appropriate color was dictated by following factors:
+The choice of the appropriate colour was dictated by the following factors:

-- Is it connected to CD Projekt RED, Cyberpunk 2077 or Samurai ?
+- Is it connected to CD Projekt RED, Cyberpunk 2077 or Samurai?
-- Is it related to a specific brand, in such a manner, that the user is expecting specific correlation between element and the color ?
+Is it related to a specific brand so that the user expects a particular correlation between an element and the colour?
-- Are the interactive and non interactive elements are distinguished consistently across pages ?
+- Are the interactive and non-interactive elements distinguished consistently across pages?
-- Is it compatible with the WCAG 2.0 contrast standard ?
+- Is it compatible with the WCAG 2.0 contrast standard?

-Connections to website subject or connotations to specific brands, were checked by performing meticulous web research.
-If such resources were not available, Firefox color selector tool was used instead.
+Connections to website subjects or connotations to specific brands were checked by performing meticulous web research.
+If such resources were not available, the Firefox colour selector tool was used instead.

-To ensure compliance with WCAG 2.0 standard, contrast-grid tool was used, which can be found at the link below:
+To ensure compliance with WCAG 2.0 standard, the Contrast-Grid tool was used, which can be found at the link below:

 https://contrast-grid.eightshapes.com/